timlohse1104/tilloh.dev/README.md

 `docker-compose up -d`

+### Usage

+After starting all services contained in docker-compose file the first user must be created manually.

+Use a tool like Postman or do a POST http://localhost:61154/v1/identifiers request the way you like.
+It is important to provide an Authrization: Bearer <ADMIN_IDENTIFIER> header in the request to authorize.
+After that you will get an identifier id that can be used for further usage in the application user interface login screen.

 ## Development

 Before committing changes it is necessary to fix all linting errors.
 After cloning this repository, `npm install` will automatically install a pre-commit hook that will run the linter before committing changes!